DerfJagged/Mediawiki-HeaderSections/README.md

 ## Example

-An example implementation of HeaderSections with the default CSS implement- ation can be found here:
+An example implementation of HeaderSections with the default CSS implementation can be found here:

 https://consolemods.org/wiki/HeaderSections